Seeed-Studio/wiki-documents/docs/ODYSSEY-X86J4105-Installing-FreeNAS.md

 ## Download the FreeNAS OS Image

 First, download the [FreeNAS OS Image](https://www.freenas.org/download-freenas-release/) into your drive.
-It should be an `.iso` file.
+It should be a `.iso` file.

 ![](https://github.com/SeeedDocument/ODYSSEY-X86J4105864/raw/master/img/FreeNAS/FreeNAS-download.jpg)

-In this tutorial, FreeNAS 11.3 is used and the FreeNAS OS will be installed onto a USB Drive so 2 USB drives are needed, one used for the bootable USB (installer), and other one used for installing FreeNAS OS.
+In this tutorial, FreeNAS 11.3 is used.
+FreeNAS will need to install on a different drive.
+You can install the FreeNAS on an HDD or SSD Hard Drive.

+**Note:** In this tutorial, FreeNAS OS is installed onto a USB drive for convenience.

 ## Creating a Bootable USB